Byari dialect: Lexical relations

-Almost all lexical items in Byari language can be related to corresponding lexical items in other Malayalam varieties, Tulu or Perso-Arabic origin.
+Almost all lexical items in Byari dialect can be related to corresponding lexical items in other Malayalam varieties, Tulu or Perso-Arabic origin.

 However, some equivalents can only be found in Mappila dialects of Malayalam in Kerala.

 Person endings

 Verbs in old Dravidian languages did not have any person marking.
 Person endings of verbs observed in modern Dravidian languages are later innovations.

 Malayalam is the only Dravidian language that does not show any verbal person suffixes, so Malayalam verbs can be said to represent the original stage of Dravidian verbs (though Old Malayalam did have verbal person suffixes at some point).
-Person suffixes in Byari closely resemble those of Tulu, although the past tense in this language agrees with that of standard Malayalam in shape as well as in the distribution of allomorphs.
+Person suffixes in Byari closely resemble those of Tulu, although the past tense in this dialect agrees with that of standard Malayalam in shape as well as in the distribution of allomorphs.

 Arabic influence

-Byari is strongly influenced by the Arabic language.
+Byari has a strong lexical influence of the Arabic language.
 Nativised Arabic words are very common in everyday speech, especially in coastal areas.
-Byari also has words related to Tamil and Malayalam.
-Tamil and Malayalam Speakers can understand Byari up to an extent of 75%.
+Byari also has words related to Tamil.
+Tamil and Standard Malayalam Speakers can understand Byari dialect upto a great extent.